If you’re like most people, you probably overwater your plants from time to time.

 Final Thoughts

-Still, it is essential to be aware of the potential problems that can occur, such as overwatering.
+Still, it is essential to be aware of the potential issues that can occur, such as overwatering.

 Overwatering is the number one cause of Peace lily death, so it is important to be able to identify the symptoms and take corrective action as soon as possible.